atom/flight-manual.atom.io/README.md

 ## Generating the book

+### Prerequisites

-You'll need Ruby and Node installed on your system.
-The required versions for each of these languages can be found in the *.ruby-version* and *package.json* files, respectively.
-You'll also need to have the `bundle` command installed.
+* You'll need Ruby installed on your system.
+The required version can be found in *.ruby-version*.
+* You'll need the `bundle` command installed.
 You can do this with `gem install bundler`.
+* You'll need Node and NPM installed, too.
+The required version can be found in *package.json*.

+### Fetching dependencies

-You can fetch the latest dependencies by opening the command line and running `script/bootstrap`:
+You can always fetch the latest dependencies by opening the command line and running `script/bootstrap`:

 ``` sh
 $ script/bootstrap
 ```

+### Starting the site

 You can start the site with `script/server`: